-These two terms have similar meanings but should be used differently in practice.
-In short, both define resolution – one for digital imagery and the other for print.
+When looking at PPI vs. DPI, the two terms seem quite similar but should be used differently.
+Both define resolution – one for digital imagery and the other for print.
+The main differences are:

 - PPI (Pixels Per Inch) determines the digital resolution

 - DPI (Dots Per Inch) determines the print resolution